MohamedHashim/dojo/tictactoe/NOTES.md

 Bot 1 starts the game every time and alternates with bot 2.

+# Backlog

-🍅 As a bot, I want a board that contains 3 columns and 3 rows, so strat the game
+✅ As a bot, I want a board that contains 3 columns and 3 rows, so strat the game
-    -- ✅ Implement the component test for starting a game -- ✅ Implement the unit test for starting a game -- 🍅 Make the unit tests get success
+    -- ✅ Implement the component test for starting a game -- ✅ Implement the unit test for starting a game -- ✅ Make the unit tests get success
-    -- 🍅 Make the component test get success
+    -- ✅ Make the component test get success

+🍅 Horizontal victory senario, which is any bot has 3 connected own signs Horizontally

+🍅 Vertical victory senario, which is any bot has 3 connected own signs Vertically

+🍅 Diagonal victory senario, which is any bot has 3 connected own signs Diagonally

+🍅 Draw senario, when there is no bots won the game

+🍅 Edge senarios, when bot play out of the bounderies or on the occupied cell

 🍅 Horizontal victory senario, which is any bot has 3 connected own signs Horizontally